McCan Barracks: Location

-The situation of the barracks was on the regular grid pattern for which the town of Templemore is noted and for which Sir John Craven Carden was also responsible.
+The barracks was situated on the regular grid pattern for which the town of Templemore is noted and for which Sir John Craven Carden was also responsible.
 It occupies the most elevated ground in the town and is less than 50 meters from the main gate lodge of the Priory - the main residence of the baronet.
 A broad boulevard (Church Avenue) extends from the entrance gates over the River Mall at "Small Bridge" to the crossroads at Bank Street (called Military Street pre-independence).
-From the crossroads, the left hand road proceeds directly to the Town Hall while straight ahead, the Avenue leads to the Church of the Sacred Heart (Roman Catholic).
-The right hand road terminates at Templemore railway station which opened on 3 July 1848.
+From the crossroads, the left hand road proceeds directly to the Town Hall while straight ahead, the avenue leads to the Church of the Sacred Heart (Roman Catholic).
+The right-hand road terminates at Templemore railway station which opened on 3 July 1848.
 Proximity to the station greatly facilitated the rapid movement of crown forces throughout the province of Munster.

 Templemore races 1856

-Relations between the Military and the local townspeople in Templemore were not always the best.
+Relations between the military and the local townspeople in Templemore were not always the best.
 There is at least one occasion known when there was a serious fracas between both parties.
-That was on race day held in Templemore in April 1856.
-It began as a fine happy occasion with an attendance of some 1,300 men from the Barracks.
-Towards the end of the day however, the soldiers began to fight with the civilians.
-As the number of combatants grew the soldiers began to gather in groups, then taking off their belts they attacked the crowd indiscriminately.
-The Tipperary men, armed with sticks, gave a good account of themselves.
-Eventually, the combatants were separated by a squad of armed soldiers with bayonets fixed and aided by police.
+That was on race day held in Templemore in April 1856, on occasion which saw an attendance of approximately 1,300 men from the barracks.
+Towards the end of the day, a number of soldiers began to fight with civilians.
+As the number of combatants grew, the soldiers began to gather in groups, then taking off their belts they attacked the crowd indiscriminately.
+The Tipperary men, armed with sticks, fought back.
+Eventually, both groups were separated by a squad of armed soldiers with bayonets fixed and aided by police.
 The troops were lined up ready to march back to the barracks when a civilian approached an officer to lodge a complaint.
-The soldiers broke ranks to attack him, so the free for all fight broke out again.
-It was not that the people were trying to force a fight, but the soldiers began taunting them, shouting "we have beaten Tipperary".
-This got the blood of the people so up that they turned on the military with such ferocity that they were forced to retreat.
+The soldiers broke ranks to attack him, and the free-for-all fight broke out again.
+A number of the soldiers reportedly taunted the locals, shouting "we have beaten Tipperary".
+Following this, the local people turned on the military with such ferocity that they were forced to retreat.
 That night in the Templemore barracks, the casualty list showed 3 men near to death, another close to losing an eye and an officer with a broken arm.